SFDO-Tooling/CumulusCI/docs/config.rst

         group: projectName
         options:
             path: unpackaged/config/reports
-            namespace_inject: $project_config.project__package__namespacej
+            namespace_inject: $project_config.project__package__namespace

-Similarly, we can create a custom task to run a specific Apex method via execut anonymous via the Tooling API like so:
+Similarly, we can create a custom task that references the same that the `execute_anon task <https://github.com/SFDO-Tooling/CumulusCI/blob/d038f606d97f50a71ba1d2d6e9462a249b28864e/cumulusci/cumulusci.yml#L194>`_ uses to run a specific Apex method in your project's repository.

 .. code-block:: yaml